baggariSiva/tina/README.md

-# TinaCMS on Elestio
+# Tina using create-tina-app on Elestio

-This is a minimal example of a TinaCMS site created using create-tina-app
+This is a minimal example of a TinaCMS app created using create-tina-app

 Click on the button below to deploy this repository with CI/CD on Elestio: